bondagit/aes67-linux-daemon/README.md

 The daemon is a Linux process that uses the [Merging Technologies ALSA RAVENNA/AES67 Driver](https://bitbucket.org/MergingTechnologies/ravenna-alsa-lkm/src/master) to handle PTP synchronization and RTP streams and exposes a REST interface for configuration and status monitoring.

 The **ALSA AES67 Driver** implements a virtual ALSA audio device that can be configured using _Sources_ and _Sinks_ and it's clocked using the PTP clock.
-A _Source_ reads audio samples from the ALSA playback device and sends RTP packets to a configured multicast address.
+A _Source_ reads audio samples from the ALSA playback device and sends RTP packets to a configured multicast or unicast address.
-A _Sink_ receives RTP packets from a specific multicast address and writes them to the ALSA capture device.
+A _Sink_ receives RTP packets from a specific multicast or unicast address and writes them to the ALSA capture device.

 A user can use the ALSA capture device to receive synchronized incoming audio samples from an RTP stream and the ALSA playback device to send synchronized audio samples to an RTP stream.
 The binding between a _Source_ and the ALSA playback device is determined by the channels used during the playback and the configured _Source_ channels map.
 The binding between a _Sink_ and the ALSA capture device is determined by the channels used while recoding and the configured _Sink_ channels map.